 A firewall serves as another line of defense between your computer and all the dangers waiting for you on the internet.
 It is kind of like the moat around your castle - you get to decide what comes in and what goes out.
-Windows XP, Windows Vista and Mac OS X both have built in firewalls.
+Windows Vista and Mac OS X both have built in firewalls.
 To enable your builtin firewall, follow these easy steps.

 With Windows Firewall enabled if you run internet connected software for the first time you may be asked to "Block" or "Unblock" the program from accessing the internet.
 In general you should only allow programs to access the internet that you are familiar with.
 If you are not sure block the software and check with the company's website.
 An exception list can be accessed from the Windows Firewall control panel.
 For more information on how-to customize Windows Firewall.
 This guide will also apply for Windows XP.